 Why wait by the water’s edge when you can get down in the deep amongst all the real action?
 Spearfishing is a chance to get right up close with your prey and dangerously on the edge of your limits.
 You’ll need to hold your breath, take the dive, be quiet and quick.
+But if you can muster the patience to catch the unsuspecting trout in the sweltering heat, you might as well get a Women’s Fishing Hat while you wait.

 Unlike fly fishing, there’s no sitting down, having a sandwich or sunbathing involved.
 When you go spearfishing, you’re going hunting.
 And when you go on a hunt, those long hours will want you to make you want to carry a cooler.
 And if you were to click here, you’d know the best kind of cooler that’d suit this activity.
 It’s only you down there in the dark depths – you, your speargun and your resolve.